check before: 2025-01-01

 summary for non-techies**

-Microsoft Teams is introducing a feature that allows users to forward messages containing loop components, enabling easier sharing and real-time collaboration across different chats and channels, with the update expected to be fully available by early April 2025.
+Microsoft Teams is introducing a feature that allows users to forward messages containing loop components, enabling real-time sharing and editing across chats and channels, with rollout expected by early April 2025.

 Direct effects for Operations**